Spaced Out - Panthung Di Kadaaida!: Production

-Filming began on 11 May 2019 and was completed in 10 days.
-The film was originally 30 minutes long and shown at a film festival the same year.
-Due to the COVID-19 pandemic, additional scenes were delayed and filmed during lockdowns in 2020 and 2021.
-Final shooting was completed in April 2021, in locations around Imphal and Chandigarh.
+Principal photography for the film began on 11 May 2019 and was completed in a 10-day schedule.
+An initial cut was screened at a film festival later that year.
+Plans to extend the film's runtime were delayed due to the COVID-19 pandemic.
+Additional scenes were filmed intermittently during India's lockdowns in 2020 and 2021 at locations in and around Imphal and Chandigarh.
+The final extended shooting schedule was completed in April 2021.